notras/PowerVSConnectivity/README.md

     }
 ```

-<p>next you need to allow security zones, because this traffic flow via private network we allow all, but you can permit only explicit subnets etc if you need for security reason.
-We allow traffic between Power Zone which is belong to gre interface and allow to traverse traffic to IBM Cloud Classic which is SL-PRIVATE zone by default in IBM Cloud, also for troubleshooting allowed embedded zone junos-host to allow ping from local VSRX interfaces.</p>
+<p>next you need to allow security zones, because this traffic flow via private network we will allow all, but you can permit only explicit subnets etc if you need for security reason.
+We allow traffic between Power Zone which is belong to gre interface and allow to traverse traffic to IBM Cloud Classic which is SL-PRIVATE zone by default in IBM Cloud, also for troubleshooting allowed embedded zone junos-host to allow ping from loopback VSRX interfaces.</p>

 ```shell